 Bedrud supports two LiveKit deployment modes:

 - Embedded Mode (Default): The backend starts and manages a LiveKit server process internally.
 No additional infrastructure is required - the backend handles the LiveKit process lifecycle.
+When server TLS is enabled, TURN/TLS is automatically configured using the server’s certificate.

 - External Mode: Bedrud connects to a separate LiveKit server or cluster.
 This is useful for horizontal scaling or when using a managed LiveKit Cloud instance.